Citizenship

 IRCC's online Physical Presence Calculator is the safest way to count your 1,095 days, and it generates the printout you submit with your application.
 We always recommend applying with a cushion of extra days beyond 1,095, so a single mis-remembered travel date never sinks the file.

-How the online application works
+How the online citizenship application works

 Unlike many other immigration streams, a standard adult citizenship grant does not normally require biometrics, since IRCC already holds the fingerprints and photo taken when you became a permanent resident.
 If your situation is different, IRCC will tell you directly in writing.